GerardGascon/Custom-Steam-Platform-Toolkit/README.md

 # Custom Platform Toolkit for Steam

 > [!WARNING]
-> I'm still developing the package, it probably doesn't work as I'm currently under a research phase to see how Platform
-> Toolkit works.
+> Once the package is 100% compatible and tested I'll remove this message.
 >
-> Once the package is tested and working I'll remove this message.
->
-> To see the status, you can take a look at the [tests folder](Packages/com.geri.platformtoolkit.steam/Tests), all
+> To see the status, you can take a look at this [section](#status), as well as the [tests folder](Packages/com.geri.platformtoolkit.steam/Tests), all
 > passing tests are implemented features.

 An open-source alternative to Unity's Steam Platform Toolkit extension currently in progress.